grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Uh, sure.
 Whatever that means."
 Said Owen, nodding.

-Hemi lifted Herschel up to the table, and balled up some leftover glop scrapings from his bowl and tossed them onto the table in front of the bird.
-Herschel pecked at them nonchalantly.
+Hemi lifted Herschel up to the table, and balled up some leftover glop scrapings from his bowl and tossed it onto the table in front of the bird.
+Herschel pecked at the glob nonchalantly.

 "That's disturbing."
 Said Percy.
 "It's going to be difficult to predict the actions of a man motivated by nothing but the _image_ of revenge.
 How did you get away from him in the bar?"